fairdataihub/poster-sharing-reuse-paper-code/README.md

-# Code: The State of Scientific Poster Sharing and Reuse Paper
+# Code: Poster Sharing and Reuse Paper

 ## About
 Scientific posters are one of the most common forms of scholarly communication, with millions presented at conferences each year.
 They contain early-stage insights that, if shared beyond the conference, could accelerate scientific discovery.
 This repository contains the code related to our analysis of poster sharing and reuse.
 See this [inventory](https://github.com/fairdataihub/poster-sharing-reuse-paper-inventory) for all related resources, including the paper.